Giant pumpkin: Cultivation

 Unusually large pumpkin cultivars have been sold since at least 1834, when the 'Mammoth' variety was first offered.
 Little formal scientific effort has gone into finding giant pumpkins, instead increasing yields have been selected by mostly ordinary growers.
 Many recent pumpkins have been of the 'Dill's Atlantic Giant' cultivar selected by Howard Dill and likely descended from 'Mammoth'.
 Seeds of prize winning giant pumpkins are extremely valuable, with single seeds selling for up to US$850.
 Pedigrees similar to ones used in horse racing have been adopted for use with giant pumpkins.
 Despite their enormous size, they are not generally eaten, as they are not particularly tasty, and may be inedible.

 Giant pumpkins may expand by up to 50 lb a day.
 This is made possible by several genetic adaptions.
 Giant pumpkin cells grow larger than regular pumpkins, and are composed of more water (up to 94%).
 They also lack genes that stop fruit growth, resulting in continuous expansion.
 Once pumpkins grow so large, they tend to no longer be round but will flatten out under their own intense weight.
 They will often form an arch shape on the bottom of the pumpkin for additional support as they "pancake" out.
 Some pumpkins may even collapse under their own weight, and transporting them is a significant challenge due to their fragility.
 Champion growers often grow many pumpkins, as pumpkins that crack under their own weight will be disqualified from competition.

 Genetics are only part of the enormous size growers can achieve.
 Improved agricultural techniques, including pruning so that there is only one fruit per vine, maximizing soil tilth, and modern pest control, are important factors.
-Some competitors set up an IV-like cannula to deliver nutrient-rich fluids directly to the stem that feeds the growing fruit.
 Pumpkins grown at high latitudes tend to be larger, as they have longer daylight hours and cooler, but shorter, summer seasons.
 However, seasons can be extended in the north by using cloches or other coverings.
 The time from seeding to harvest is usually 130 to 140 days, compared to 90 to 120 days for non giants.
-Folk wisdom in the early 20th century held that feeding milk to the pumpkins would help them grow, but this does not likely affect size.
+Folk wisdom in the early 20th century held that feeding milk to the pumpkins would help them grow, but that does not likely affect size.
 Modern growers may use professional soil laboratory analysis to ensure ideal soil nutrition.
 Giant pumpkins are heavy feeders, and some farmers may use large quantities of chicken manure to fertilize pumpkins, following in the footsteps of Warnock, whose first champion fruits were fertilized by chicken manure.
 Fungal mycorrhizal and Azospirillum bacterial soil amendments have gained popularity in recent years.